 An extra tip?
 After basically reconstructing an area of the target with the pasters, there won’t be any salient point to aim at.
 Just a bunch of plain, overlapping stickers with no distinctive markings.
 That makes for a pretty dull sight picture.

 While reactive targets are okay, they’re expensive and awkward to attach to a hanging target in an indoor range.
-Not to mention that the “reactive” feature is little more than a gimmick.
-On the other hand, a roll of fluorescent shipping labels make for an excellent cheap adhesive bullseye!
+Not to mention that the “reactive” feature is often little more than a gimmick.
+On the other hand, a roll of fluorescent shipping labels makes for an excellent cheap adhesive bullseye!

 Yup, no kidding.
 You can get rolls of shipping stickers for extremely cheap.
 And their gaudy colors make it a really salient point to aim at.
-There isn’t any more cost-effective way to quickly make a noticeable bullseye.
+It’s a pretty efficient way to quickly make a noticeable bullseye.

 You can find them anywhere for dirt-cheap.
 I tend to prefer the widespread 1″x2″ size.
 Heck, if you work at any business that uses them you can probably get a roll for free.